fbpx

 Site logo

-Wrap up warm and wellies on!
-Five stunning places for a winter family walk in and near York
+5 stunning places for a winter walk in York

 Askham Bog York winter

-We’ve all learned to love (or at least tolerate) spending more time at home recently, but a walk does wonders for everyone’s moods.
+As hard as it is to leave the warmth of this house at this time of year, a walk does wonders for everyone’s moods.
 Even if the weather’s uninspiring, getting outside and letting the little ones run free is the perfect antidote to too much sofa time (for them or the grown-ups).
 Whether they’re tiny or tweenie, they’ll all benefit (even if they aren’t exactly enthusiastic about the idea).
 Here are five places within easy reach of York with child-friendly, circular routes that don’t require too much planning or effort.
 That said, the parent who sets off on a family walk without plenty of snacks and bottles of water is playing with fire…

 Spectacular views at Sutton Bank